 Looked at from another angle, for every 10 years an investor waits before investing, the final value of their portfolio is halved:

-The chart above shows that if we delay investing by 10 years, then double our contribution to catch up, we still wouldn’t end up with as much as if we started 10 years earlier with half the contributions.
+The chart above shows that if you delay investing by 10 years, then double your contribution to catch up, you still wouldn’t end up with as much as if you started 10 years earlier with half the contributions.
 Investing even small amounts early on can still have a huge impact in the future.

 Investors who delay contributions are not missing out on the early years of the compounding benefit, but the later years.
 With the later years providing exponentially larger gains than the early years, investors miss out on the most important and most lucrative part of investing: